What are you using your TV for?

 A few brands are now offering 8K TVs which boast 4 times the number of pixels of a 4K TV.
 Unsurprisingly these aren't cheap, but give you unparalleled clarity and detail.
 Much like when 4K TVs were introduced, it will take a while for companies to create 8K content, but for now some models use AI to upscale 4K, HD and SD content.

 Want more impact from your films or games?
 Look for ULED or NanoCell technology.
 Hisense have created a ULED TV which offers a brighter picture, meaning you can watch your favourite shows with crisp, clear picture clarity.

 NanoCell technology incorporates both picture quality and design.
 LG have used NanoCell to boost more accurate, natural looking colours from every angle.
 Meaning you get a better picture no matter where you sit.

-To enhance your viewing experience, many brands are now incorporating bias lighting.
+To enhance your viewing experience, Philips are now incorporating bias lighting (also known as ambient lighting).
 Essentially, this sits behind your TV and forms a halo around your screen, creating a soft glow, rather than one bright, direct source of light.

 With a wider distribution of light, this means your pupils are not focusing on one spot.
 Ultimately reducing any strain or stress on your eyes and providing a more comfortable watch.